 Make sure any meeting with any adult whom you suspect may turn abusive is conducted in a room that can easily be monitored and with members of staff within easy reach.
+The downstairs meeting room near the Reception has CCTV.
 It may be appropriate to request that an additional member of staff meets with the parent depending upon circumstances.